Beware of creating a legacy of artificial intelligence silos

 But, how can businesses successfully overcome the aforementioned challenges and increase the use of intelligent insights across their whole organisation?

-- Empower users to self-serve data - Given cite that finding valuable data sources is one of their greatest challenges, the benefits of creating a searchable data catalog cannot be overstated.
+- Empower users to self-serve data - Given nearly two-thirds of business leaders (61%) cite that finding valuable data sources is one of their greatest challenges, the benefits of creating a searchable data catalog cannot be overstated.
 For example, a sales leader might search “customers” to be shown relevant data sets, from invoice to customer service data.
 Implementing it as a searchable SaaS platform rather than a static data store also supports the management of governance and access privileges.
 This provides a single, self-serve data catalog for a consistent user experience, which ensures people can only access the right data for their role.

 - Choose intuitive platforms – With a small fraction of knowledge workers capable of AI and ML analysis, organisations must choose augmented analytics platforms that significantly reduce the barrier to actionable insights.
 Intelligent systems can support users on their journey to finding the right information: for instance, conversational analytics help users intuitively navigate data, while natural language processing removes the barrier of technical language and centres on user intent.
 Procuring platforms for AI and ML analysis that require more specialist expertise will significantly reduce the accessibility for knowledge workers and establishes a significant hurdle for a decentralised approach.